 In 1981, “Waiting On A Friend” by The Rolling Stones peaked at number 50 on the U.K. pop singles chart.

-In 1987, “Who Found Who” by Jellybean Featuring Elisa Fiorillo peaked at number 10 on the U.K. pop singles chart.
+In 1987, “Who Found Who” by Jellybean featuring Elisa Fiorillo peaked at number 10 on the U.K. pop singles chart.

-In 1987, “Animal” by Def Leppard peaked at number 46 on the Australian pop singles chart.
+In 1987, 🎄🤣 “Christmas In Hollis” by Run-D.M.C. peaked at number 56 on the U.K. pop singles chart.

 In 1987, “Bridge To Your Heart” by Wax peaked at number 17 on the Australian pop singles chart.